 You don’t have to suffer in silence when the power goes.
 Here’s a way to listen to the radio with no electricity.

 Just turn the crank on the iGagditz Wind-Up Radio and your radio will charge up for you to play.
 It also has a solar panel, making it perfect for picnics in the garden or park on sunny days.
 It’s also awesome for the beach, so you’ll get a lot of use out of it.

 If you have hands-free phones in your home they suddenly won’t work if there’s no electricity.
 So make sure you have a basic, old-style phone in a box somewhere that you can just put straight into the phone socket.
 For example, how about this one with big buttons you can easily use in a blackout?

 A power pack for your phone

 This is very useful for keeping your phone going when there’s no power.
-A powerful long charge using VARTA Alkaline charger giving up to seven hours of instant mobile power.

 - Great for emergencies and longer-lasting outdoor situations – no electricity needed

 - LED light indication – power and charge status

 - Available from Amazon, RRP £19.99

 A solar phone charger